atahankocak/AI-in-Soccer/README.md

 * [Closing Statements](#closing-statements)

 ## General Info
 This is my 5th personal project.
-The presentation can be found [here](https://www.youtube.com/watch?v=mEMU-EshNfc&feature=youtu.be).
+The presentation can be found [here](https://www.youtube.com/watch?v=mEMU-EshNfc&feature=youtu.be). *One slight difference between the presentation and the documentation here is that I employed two very similar but slight different scenarios.
+It will be clear when you watch the presentation and then read the work.*

 The core idea is to create an insightful product for a soccer manager to rely on making key decision in real game time.
 The project has two wings:
  1) First wing is about predicting player GPS location on the football pitch in the next 15 seconds by using a Deep Learning Model.